haikyuu/ant-design-charts/docs/guide/index.md

 ### Ant Design Charts

-[Ant Design Charts](https://github.com/ant-design/ant-design-charts) is the React version of [G2Plot](https://antv-g2plot.gitee.io/zh/examples/gallery), based on React, TypeScript encapsulates all G2Plot graphs, inherits all configuration of G2Plot, and is more friendly to students of the React technology stack<b>Same team development</b>.
+[Ant Design Charts](https://github.com/ant-design/ant-design-charts) is the React version of [G2Plot](https://antv-g2plot.gitee.io/zh/examples/gallery).
+It is written in Typescript and supports all G2Plot graphs and configuration options.
+Plus, it's more beginner friendly.

-- Out of the box: Presents high quality charts by default, and precipitates research into the development experience and user experience into the default configuration of the charts
+- Out of the box: Presents high quality charts by default, and the default configuration presents a well thought about user and developer experience

 - Easy configuration: users can easily adjust chart details according to specific business needs